Toloka/docs/en/guide/concepts/pool_statistic-pool.md

 - Tasks don't work and Tolokers can't submit the assignments.
 - Tolokers couldn't understand the instructions and task interface.

-If you have a lot of expired task suites in your pool, we recommend that you read our[Tips for designing tasks](faq.md).
+If you have a lot of expired task suites in your pool, we recommend that you read our [Tips for designing tasks](faq.md).

 {% endcut %}
 ||